robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 '''''''''''''''''''

 The :opt:`--flattenkeywords` option flattens matching keywords.
-In practice this means that matching keywords get all messages from their child keywords, recursively, and child keywords are discarded otherwise.
-It currently has only one mode, but more may be added in the future.
+In practice this means that matching keywords get all log messages from their child keywords, recursively, and child keywords are discarded otherwise.
+Flattening supports the following modes:

+:opt:`FOR`
+   Flatten `for loops`_ fully.

+:opt:`FORITEM`
+   Flatten individual for loop iterations.

 :opt:`NAME:<pattern>`
    Flatten keywords matching the given pattern.
 Pattern matching rules are